Student-Alumni-Interaction-Linkage-IITG/SailWebsite/README.md

 # SailWebsite

-Clone the master branch and run:\
+Clone the master branch by this command in terminal:\
+git clone -b <yourname>
+and run:\
 cd sail\
-npm install\
+npm install